Strata (novel): Plot summary

-Kin Arad is a human planetary engineer working for “the Company”, a human organisation that manufactures habitable planets using techniques and equipment salvaged from an extinct alien race, the “Spindle Kings”, who excelled at terraforming.
+Kin Arad is a human planetary engineer working for "the Company", a human organisation that manufactures habitable planets using techniques and equipment salvaged from an extinct alien race, the "Spindle Kings", who excelled at terraforming.

-The express purpose of the Company’s planet-manufacturing business is to create dispersed branches of humanity, diverse enough to ensure the whole species’ survival for eternity.
-The Earth’s population in the past has been decimated due to the lethal “Mindquakes”, epidemic mass deaths caused by too much homogeneity among the populace.
+The express purpose of the Company's planet-manufacturing business is to create dispersed branches of humanity, diverse enough to ensure the whole species' survival for eternity.
+The Earth's population in the past has been decimated due to the lethal "Mindquakes", epidemic mass deaths caused by too much homogeneity among the populace.

 All planets built by the Company are carefully crafted with artificial strata containing synthetic fossils, indistinguishable from the real thing.
-On occasion, however, mischievous Company employees often attempt to place anomalous objects in the strata as practical jokes, like running shoes or other out-of-place artifacts, hoping to raise confusion among future archaeologists when the planets’ beginnings have been long forgotten.
+On occasion, however, mischievous Company employees attempt to place anomalous objects in the strata as practical jokes, like running shoes and other out-of-place artifacts, hoping to raise confusion among future archaeologists when the planets' beginnings have been long forgotten.
 However the Company forbids this, and secretly monitors the generated strata in order to detect embedded jokes, fearing such actions may cause the collapse of entire civilizations when the artifacts are eventually unearthed.

-Kin and two aliens are recruited by the mysterious Jago Jalo for an expedition.
-One alien is a paranoid, four-armed, frog-like, muscular “Kung” named Marco.
-The other alien is a bear-like “Shand”, historian and linguist named Silver.
+Kin and two aliens are recruited by the mysterious Jago Jalo to join an expedition.
+One alien is a paranoid, four-armed, frog-like, muscular "kung" named Marco.
+The other alien is a bear-like "shand", historian and linguist nicknamed Silver.
 Jago Jalo is a human who returned from a relativistic journey he embarked on more than a thousand years ago, where he made a stunning discovery: A flat Earth.

-When the team rendezvous with Jago Jalo on the Kung homeworld, the violent Jalo unexpectedly has a heart attack and dies.
+When the team rendezvous with Jago Jalo on the kung homeworld, the violent Jalo unexpectedly has a heart attack and dies.
 Kin Arad is shocked by the large store of weapons on-board Jalo's spaceship, and has misgivings about the expedition; Silver and Marco, however, see the possibility of reaping great technological rewards and launch the vessel on autopilot.

-When the expedition arrives at Jalo’s pre-programmed coordinates, they find a flattened version of the medieval Eastern hemisphere of the Earth they had originally departed from, before their disturbing rendezvous with Jalo.
-Clearly artificial, the disc rotates around its hub, and is contained inside a gigantic hollow sphere with tiny artificial “stars” affixed to the interior, augmented with a small meandering artificial sun, moon, and fake planets revolving around it.
+When the expedition arrives at Jalo's pre-programmed coordinates, they find a flattened version of the medieval Eastern hemisphere of the Earth they had originally departed from, before their disturbing rendezvous with Jalo.
+Clearly artificial, the disc rotates around its hub, and is contained inside a gigantic hollow sphere with tiny artificial "stars" affixed to the interior, augmented with a small meandering artificial sun, moon, and fake planets revolving around it.